 On August 30, 2016, the Company issued notes with an aggregate principal amount of US\$300,000,000 due on August 30, 2019 (the "August 2019 Senior Secured Notes") at a coupon rate of 8.125% per annum payable semi-annually.
 Interest is payable on February 28 and August 30 of each year, commencing February 28, 2017.
-The August 2019 Senior Secured Notes have a three year term maturing on August 30, 2019.
 Given that the August 2019 Senior Secured Notes is debt in its legal form and is not a derivative in its entirety, it has been classified as other long-term debt.
 The Company has evaluated and determined that there was no embedded derivative requiring bifurcation from the August 2019 Senior Secured Notes under the requirements of ASC 815.
 The embedded redemption options and repurchase features did not qualify for derivative accounting because the embedded derivatives were considered clearly and closely related to the characteristics of the August 2019 Senior Secured Notes.
 The August 2019 Senior Secured Notes were issued at par.

 On February 28, 2017, the Company issued notes with an aggregate principal amount of US\$300,000,000 due on February 28, 2021 (the "February 2021 Senior Secured Notes") at a coupon rate of 7.75% per annum payable semi-annually.
 Interest is payable on February 28 and August 28 of each year, commencing August 28, 2017.
-The February 2021 Senior Secured Notes have a four year term maturing on February 28, 2021.
 Given that the February 2021 Senior Secured Notes is debt in its legal form and is not a derivative in its entirety, it has been classified as other long-term debt.
 The Company has evaluated and determined that there was no embedded derivative requiring bifurcation from the February 2021 Senior Secured Notes under the requirements of ASC 815.
 The embedded redemption options and repurchase features did not qualify for derivative accounting because the embedded derivatives were considered clearly and closely related to the characteristics of the February 2021 Senior Secured Notes.
 The February 2021 Senior Secured Notes were issued at a discount.

 On November 22, 2017 and December 1, 2017, the Company issued notes with an aggregate principal amount of US\$200,000,000 and US\$100,000,000 due on November 22, 2020 (the "November 2020 Senior Secured Notes") at a coupon rate of 8.875% per annum payable semi-annually.
 Interest will be payable on November 22 and May 22 of each year, commencing May 22, 2018.
-The November 2020 Senior Secured Notes have a three year term maturing on November 22, 2020.
 Given that the November 2020 Senior Secured Notes is debt in its legal form and is not a derivative in its entirety, it has been classified as other long-term debt.
 The Company has evaluated and determined that there was no embedded derivative requiring bifurcation from the November 2020 Senior Secured Notes under the requirements of ASC 815.
 The embedded redemption options and repurchase features did not qualify for derivative accounting because the embedded derivatives were considered clearly and closely related to the characteristics of the November 2020 Senior Secured Notes.
 The November 2020 Senior Secured Notes were issued at a discount.